stryberventures/stryber-react-native-ui-components-v2/README.md

 * [How to use Form](https://github.com/stryberventures/stryber-react-native-ui-components-v2/wiki/3.-Form)
 * [How to create a Story](https://github.com/stryberventures/stryber-react-native-ui-components-v2/wiki/4.-Create-a-Story)
 * [Build and Deploy](https://github.com/stryberventures/stryber-react-native-ui-components-v2/wiki/5.-Build-and-Deploy)

-## Description

-The components library based on React Native and Typescript, represented with Storybook(web and native) and tested with React Testing Library

-Explore [GAIA components](https://stryberventures.github.io/stryber-react-native-ui-components-v2/) for React Native

 ## To run the project